leealj/htype/README.md

 # htype

-## To perform hierarchical clustering on cluster centroids of single-cell RNA-seq data
+## Hierarchical clustering on cluster centroids of single-cell RNA-seq data